Pur3-MAlice/reading_list/README.md

 ## **During Development Testing**
 ### ***Manual Testing:***
 During the development process, I was manually testing in the following ways:-
 * Manually testing each user input for errors via the console in gitpod.
+Also later tested in Heroku.
     * Detailed below is the method in which I tested the app to make sure that it did what was intended.
 This test was focused on any unexpected outcomes.
 I have taken screen shots of the excel file used to do my manual testing.
 Please see the below:
     ![Home Page Test](/documents/home_test.jpg)
     ![About Page Test](/documents/about_page_test.jpg)